sallywoolweaver/IB-Exam-Review/README.md

 ```

-4. Download the IB exam markscheme PDF file and place it in the `data` directory.
+4. Download the IB exam markscheme PDF file and exam question PDF file and place it in the `data` directory.

 ## Usage